naderm/site-blocker/README.md

 site-blocker
 ============

-Chrome extension for blocking websites
+Chrome extension for blocking URLS based on regular expression